devgr/how-to-web-dev/terminal/README.md

 - Windows: Try `cd C:\Users` then `dir`.
 You should see the directories for each of the user accounts on your computer.

 ## Next up:
 There are many many more terminal commands that we will learn.
 But for now, it's time to learn some Python!
-(TODO)
+[Installing Python](/python/installing/README.md)